Canasta: Going out and ending a hand

 A player may go out by using all the cards in hand only if that player/team has made at least one canasta.
 The player goes out by melding all his or her cards and may discard a single final card if necessary.
 It is not required to discard a card in the process of legally going out.
 If the player/team has not yet made any canastas, players on that team may not make a play which would leave them with no cards in the hand at the end of the turn.
 If a player can legally go out, but has three or more black threes in the hand, these may be melded at this time only.
 The hand ends immediately when any player goes out.
-Going out earns a bonus of 100 points.
+Going out earns a bonus of 100 points.If a player goes out on their first turn, it is called "shooting the moon" and they automatically win the game.

 When considering going out, a player may ask the partner for permission to go out.
 It is not required to ask partner's permission, but if done the player must abide by the partner's answer.
 If the partner refuses permission, the player may not go out this turn.
 If the partner responds "yes", the player must go out this turn.

 If a player melds the whole hand in one turn (including at least one canasta) without previously melding, they earn an extra 100 points for going out concealed, making it 200 points.
 To earn the bonus, a player cannot add cards to the partner's melds.
 It is allowed to go out concealed while picking up the discard pile.
 The relevant initial meld requirement must be met.

 A hand can also be ended by exhausting the stock.
 Play can continue with no stock as long as players are able take the previous player's discard and meld it.
 In such a situation a player must take the discard if able to do so.
 As soon as a player cannot legally take the card, the hand ends.
 If a player draws a red three as the last card from the stock, it is counted towards that player's score, but the hand ends immediately since there is no replacement card to be taken.
 The player is not allowed to meld nor discard after picking up the red three in this case.